Shawn W. Ell

-My research program, broadly defined, investigates the cognitive mechanisms underlying human learning and memory.
+My research program, broadly defined, investigates the cognitive and neural mechanisms underlying learning and memory.
 In particular, research in my lab focuses on category learning – that is, the process of establishing a memory trace that improves the efficiency of assigning novel objects to contrasting groups.
-Category learning is a particularly useful focus as it provides a model for investigating many key theoretical issues of general relevance to human learning and memory.
-More specifically, my research program investigates: 1) the nature and interaction of multiple learning systems; 2) rule-guided behavior; 3) the relationship between social stress and cognition; and 4) characterizing and improving cognitive function in individuals with Parkinson’s disease.
-In pursuit of these research topics, I use a number of methodological approaches to investigate category learning including traditional cognitive experiments with college-aged and elderly individuals, computational modeling, psychophysiology, and behavioral research with neuropsychological populations.
+Category learning is a particularly useful focus as it provides a model for investigating many key theoretical issues of general relevance to learning and memory.
+More specifically, my research program investigates: 1) the nature and interaction of multiple learning systems; 2) rule-guided behavior; and 3) the relationship between social stress and cognition.
+In pursuit of these research topics, I use a number of methodological approaches including traditional cognitive experiments with college-aged and elderly individuals, neurocomputational modeling, psychophysiology, and behavioral research with neuropsychological populations.

 Ell, S. W., Helie, S., & Hutchinson, S. (in press).
 Contributions of the putamen to cognitive function.
 In A. Costa and E. Villalba (Eds.), Horizons in Neuroscience Research: Vol. 7.
 Nova.